Walker, Knicks hang on, deal Bulls first loss 104-103

-Julius Randle had 13 points and 16 rebounds.
+Julius Randle had 13 points, 16 rebound and nine assists.
 Derrick Rose came off New York’s bench to score 12 points against his former team as the Knicks won their second straight and improved to 4-1.

 LaVine’s dunk with 9.5 seconds left trimmed New York’s lead to one point after the Knicks held a 104-91 advantage with 2:59 left.
 LaVine’s thumb was taped up after he was injured Monday in Toronto.

-Randle missed a pair of free throws with 4.7 seconds left to give Chicago the final possession, but DeMar DeRozan missed a 15-foot, pull-up shot as time ran out.
+Randle missed a pair of free throws with 4.7 seconds left to give Chicago the final possession, but DeRozan missed a 15-foot, pull-up shot with Barrett helping to cover him.

+”Like any team at home, they have their fans and they don’t want to lose,” Barrett said. ”They’re undefeated and a good team and they’re going to make a push.”

+Barrett, a 21-year-old Toronto native, had an idea of what DeRozan might try to do.
+Barrett said he idolized DeRozan, 13-year veteran and four-time All-Star, when DeRozan played for the Raptors.

 Nikola Vucevic had 22 points and DeRozan added 20 points for Chicago, which fell to 4-1 The Bulls’ 4-0 start was their best since 1996-97.